nathan-hess/maha-research-utils/docs/source/usage/file_formats/lookuptable.rst

 The next section of the lookup table file provides the points (values of each independent variable) at which the dependent variable is explicitly defined, as well as the method for interpolating and/or extrapolating values along each dimension of the lookup table.
+All values in this section should be **whitespace-separated**.

 There are several important pieces of information defined for each independent variable dimension.
 First, the independent variable can be assigned a unit,